 Guidance for local authority Places of Deposit: Accessions to Repositories Guidance (local authority places of deposit) 2016 (PDF, 0.18MB)

-For more information on completing the return for local authority places of deposit, please see our specific guidance.
 Further details about New Burdens and eligibility for local authority places of deposit are available on the 20 year rule web page.

 The survey provides a vital knowledge base for The National Archives’ work with the wider sector.
 The information gathered allows us to: